push-based/ngx-build/problem-statements.md

 | **Pre-bundling libs**                                        | +                 | +           | ++         | -       | -               | +                    | Tremendously speeds up incremental + cold builds by avoiding repeated transforms.
 But requires a dependency graph upfront (e.g., lockfile hashing).
 Maintenance cost because pre-bundle must be kept in sync.                                                           |
 | **Dynamic entry-point merging**                              | ++                | +           | -          | --      | --              | -                    | Removes the limitation of “1 chunk per dynamic import”, allowing smarter merging by heuristics.
 But requires multi-layer bundling pipelines, complex logic, and causes cache ripple effects when dynamic entrypoints merge/split.
 Lower DX due to debugging complexity. |

+### Cache persistance

+Spliting the main outside of its self and treating it as external will allow it to be cached across entry points (main.js, sports.js)

 - Merging bootstrap imports into main (Or by Reachability) **Impact**